-With summer comes time to do some much needed chores around the house.
+With spring and summer comes time to do some much needed chores around the house.
 There’s the wonderful bounty from the gardens and orchards to pick, can and bake into pretty pies.
 There are painting projects calling your name.
 And isn’t it time to freshen up your décor with new pillows or curtains?
 Of course, you’ll whistle while you work, but you should also be wearing your favorite apron!

 Close your eyes and imagine your mom, your grandma or maybe even your favorite next door neighbor.
 The woman who was always wearing an apron as she bustled through her household chores.
 Maybe she’s hanging sheets on the line, maybe sweeping off the front steps with an old wooden broom, maybe pulling her umpteenth cherry pie warm from the oven.
 The fabric was a pretty little print in fresh spring colors.
 It was long enough to cover all the way to her knees, and soft enough to float in the breeze from her open kitchen windows.
 That apron… her apron… is what we have for you today.